jlacar/aoc2015/README-Day01.md

     }

 For a program this small, it may seem a bit heavy-handed to do this kind of refactoring.
 However, applying this style of organizing and structuring code in real-world, thousands-of-lines-long and hundreds-of-files-big programs will pave the way for a gentler and more enjoyable experience for readers trying to understand what's going on in the code.

+# Using a sequence for Part 2

+When I extracted the `runningFold()` operation in Part 2, I also added `.asSequence()` to the chain to make sure I was operating on a sequence rather than a collection.
+This allowed the iteration of `runningFold()` to be terminated as soon as the first `-1` floor was found.

+Without the conversion to a sequence, the `runningFold()` would go through the entire set of directions, which would create a very large intermediate list for long inputs.
+With the sequence, the iterations are terminated as soon as `floor` becomes `-1` and the rest of the characters in the input will not be processed.
+The sequence essentially allows us to shortcircuit the iteration.